 If the radio roams while being in an active phone call, and the announced cell reselection is possible, then the announced cell reselection is employed.
 Also the call restoration procedures are performed.

 Emergency Operations

 Emergency Operations are used in critical situations.

-Your service provider can configure the P1 Programmable button as an Emergency button.
-Pressing the programmed Emergency button activates one or more services, depending on the service provider setting.
+Pressing the Emergency button and pressing the Send key, activates one or more services, depending on the service provider setting.